-Generally it is the responsibility of individuals to progress their own CPD by gaining as much valuable experience as possible and working towards making new contacts.
+Generally it's the responsibility of individuals to progress their own continuing professional development (CPD) by gaining as much valuable experience as possible and working towards making new contacts.

 Keeping up to date with industry trends is a more informal element of professional training, with membership of bodies such as the Publishers Association (PA) and Women in Publishing being part of this process.